Steveston Maritime Modelers

 What the Peaches Designs

-Vibrant lively ink splatter paintings that capture a moment in time.
+Jenny Lewis creates vibrant lively ink splatter paintings that capture a moment in time.

 Mr. Fukuhara has been involved in the ancient craft of Knotwork for over 50 years.
 It started when he was first sailing in the 1960’s and grew from contemporary sailors knotting onto mastering Turks Head knots and then onto continuous flat rope knot work.